investindex/Taxes/README.md

 <img src="https://github.com/investindex/Taxes/blob/main/Tax%20Deferral.png" width="631" height="540"/>
 </p>

 Distributions include dividends as well as capital gains (CG) distributions from funds.
 For the same reason that realizing gains prematurely is inefficient, distributions are inefficient compared to capital gains.
-If the 10% annual gain in our imaginary investment were instead a 10% annual dividend, it would be the same as the scenario in which we sold every year.
-Distributions are an involuntary taxable event that you cannot defer.
+If the 10% annual gain in our imaginary investment were instead a 10% annual dividend, it would be as bad as the scenario in which we sold every year.
+Distributions are an involuntary taxable event that you cannot defer in a taxable account.

 __Tax-advantaged accounts are so great partly because they allow tax on every distribution and realized capital gain to be deferred, potentially for decades.__